-These decisions involve complex aspects of elder law and estate planning law.
-We have extensive experience helping our clients make the right decisions from both legal and financial perspectives, but when it comes to nursing home care and financing, we never forget that our work affects the lives of the elderly.
-They deserve to live their final years in dignity, and we work to help make their lives as comfortable and as worry-free as possible.
+At Galloway and Collens, PLLC, we have extensive experience helping our clients make the right decisions from both legal and financial perspectives, but we never forget the human aspect of these matters.
+Older adults deserve to live their final years in dignity, and we work to help make their lives as comfortable and as worry-free as possible.

 Early planning to arrange for the financing of nursing home care can help avoid a crisis and preserve estate assets.
 As experienced Medicaid planning attorneys, we can help you decide:

 - How to best spend your money for care

 - How to rearrange your assets to qualify for Medicaid-paid nursing home care

 - How to preserve estate assets

 A sudden event like a stroke, heart attack or accident can require quick decisions regarding nursing home care.
 We help clients seeking quality care when emergencies such as these happen.
 The legal and practical issues can be complicated, but our experience in these matters enables us to provide sound advice regarding long-term care while minimizing the financial effects.